Moonguy22/qr_bot/readme.md

-My first bot which create QR codes for limks
+My first bot which create QR codes from links